List of The Archers characters: Other Ambridge residents

-Lynda Snell MBE (born 29 May 1947) (Carole Boyd) lives at Ambridge Hall with her husband, Robert Snell.
-They moved to Ambridge from Sunningdale in 1986 and she is resented as an outsider, a do-gooder and incomer.
+Lynda Snell MBE, played by Carole Boyd, lives at Ambridge Hall with her husband, Robert Snell.
+They moved to Ambridge from Sunningdale in 1986 and she was originally resented as an outsider, a do-gooder and incomer.
 She is a keen gardener and was often involved in disputes with her neighbour, Joe Grundy (now deceased).
 In 2003 she acquired two llamas, Wolfgang and Constanza (named after Mozart and his wife), which have been known to roam around the village.
 In May 2007 Constanza gave birth to a cria, which Lynda named Salieri, reassuring one acquaintance that the legend of Salieri murdering Mozart was a myth.
 She attempts to produce a play every Christmas (an Archers in-joke; but not in 2020), and often drives villagers to distraction in her attempts to fill parts.
-In 2004-05 Lynda ran a campaign to renovate the former Cat & Fiddle pub, but despite the help of Griff Rhys Jones the scheme failed and the building was earmarked to become flats.
+In 2004–05 Lynda ran a campaign to renovate the former Cat & Fiddle pub, but despite the help of Griff Rhys Jones the scheme failed and the building was earmarked to become flats.
 In January 2006 Lynda was elected to the parish council alongside Lilian Bellamy.
-According to a BBC survey she is the most annoying character on the show, although this is regarded as praise by the production team, since she is intended to be.
+According to a BBC survey she is the most annoying character on the show, although this is regarded as praise by the production team, since she is intended to be so.

 She is known for her direction of the annual village theatre productions.
 Before she was injured in an explosion and fire at the Grey Gables Hotel in March 2020 Lynda had been campaigning against Lilian Bellamy's plans to revamp The Bull under the title "The B @ Ambridge".
 Lilian told a still-recovering Lynda that the pub would be returning to the original name of The Bull.
 In the 2021 new year's honours list Lynda Snell received an MBE, for which she had been nominated "by the community".

-Robert Snell (born 5 April 1943) (Dr Graham Blockey) was employed as a computer expert.
-He has found work in this area hard to obtain recently and has capitalised on his DIY skills to set up a small business doing general building work.
-He has two daughters from a previous relationship; Coriander, who goes by the name "Cas", and Leonie.
-Coriander has a son called Oscar.
+Robert Snell, played by Michael Bertenshaw and formerly by Dr Graham Blockey, moved to Ambridge with his wife Lynda Snell (Carole Boyd) in 1986.
+Robert was employed as a computer expert.
+He found work in this area hard to obtain and has capitalised on his DIY skills to set up a small business doing general building work.
+He has two daughters from a previous relationship; Coriander, who goes by the name "Cas", and Leonie Jasmine Hyde.
+Coriander has a son called Oscar, Leonie is involved with James Bellamy, they have a son, Mungo.
+Robert and Lynda run a B&B at Ambridge Hall.
+Robert also carries out odds jobs for residents and enjoys birdwatching.